 Nasoalveolar Molding (NAM)

-Nasoaeolar Molding is a pre-surgical method of reshaping the gums, lips, and nose before cleft lip and palate surgery, to lessen the severity of the cleft.
+Nasoalveolar Molding is a pre-surgical method of reshaping the gums, lips, and nose before cleft lip and palate surgery, to lessen the severity of the cleft.
 NAM begins at age two weeks and takes three to four months.
 NAM is used mainly for children with large clefts and has revolutionized cleft repair and reduces the number of surgeries a child must endure.

 There are certainly aesthetic considerations associated with cleft lip and palate, but having this birth defect can affect people in many more serious ways.